 Sparrow Street Vault Updates will consist of replacing the vault top at Sparrow Street and River Road that houses one of the four pressure regulators that manages water pressure between Zones 1 and 2.
-The existing concrete vault opening is too small to facilitate proper confined space entry and egress or body recovery.
+The existing concrete vault opening is too small to facilitate proper confined space entry and egress.